 We welcome you to the next chapter of your life.
 Write your own future at LaGuardia!

-Explore over 60 majors, certificates, and programs leading to an associate degree in fields ranging from nursing to business to the arts to computer science.
-We offer the best of both worlds— online/hybrid courses so that you can learn on your own time.
+Explore majors, certificates, and programs leading to an associate degree in fields ranging from nursing to business to the arts to computer science.
+We offer the best of both worlds—online/hybrid courses so that you can learn on your own time.
 If you’ve been out of school for a while, our college prep courses and special programs can help bring you up to speed.
-Request Information Information session/campus tour LaGuardia brochure For more information, contact the Office of Admissions.
+Plus, experiential learning gives you opportunities to apply your knowledge.
+Need more information?